 If Jules Verne designed a bike for Phineas Fogg, it might look something like this.
-Don't let the funky design fool you, the very best Lithium Polymer batteries mounted between hand finished Brazilian Rosewood boards.
-These batteries are rated at 150 amps each and will supply one horsepower for an hour.
-All my bikes feature an abundance of custom machined parts, well thought out and executed instrumentation and an overall style second to none.
+Don't let the funky design fool you, the very best Iron Nano-Phosphate Lithium Polymer batteries mounted between hand finished Brazilian Rosewood boards.
+These batteries are rated at 150 amps continuous and will supply one horsepower for an hour.
+All my bikes feature an abundance of custom machined parts, well thought out instrumentation and form follows function design.

 I built this bike from design to the last wire tie.

 I can build one for you too.

 Lets say an average charge gives you 40 miles, that's about what I get.

 It takes about 1 Kilowatt-hour to charge the pack, in Eugene, OR, that's 12 cents, as long as the rate holds.

 $0.12 / 40 miles = $0.003/mile or 3.33 miles per penny.

 If a penny gives 3.33 miles, a dollar will give 333 miles.

 At $4.00 per gallon and 25 miles per gallon the average car will go 6.25 miles on a dollar of gasoline.

 A dollars worth of electricity will push you down the road more than 50 times as far as a dollars worth of gasoline.